Big inflationary surge in Australia, the stock market on its guard, Morning meeting

 Worldline has announced that it is conducting discussions with a view to the sale ” short term From its payment terminals division, while revenues from its other divisions increased in the third quarter.
 The group forecasts an organic growth rate composed of its turnover of between 9% and 11% per year for the period 2022-2024.
 Worldline has also set itself the objective of improving its gross operating surplus (EBO) margin by more than 400 basis points over the same period, to bring it down to 30% of sales in 2024.
 Worldline aims a conversion rate of EBO into cash flow of around 50% in 2024.

-Seb has raised its sales growth forecast for the current year, after achieving record performances at the end of September.
+Seb has raised its forecast for sales growth for the current year, after having achieved record performances at the end of September.

 Bic raised its revenue growth target in 2021 after recording higher sales across its three divisions in the third quarter.